thegymnasium/seemingly-seamless/slides-intro.md

 ![Gymnasium homepage, June 2025.](img/gym-homepage-06-2025-1920w.png)

 Notes:
-- Together, we built Gymnasium — its marketing site and Open edX learner experience.
+- Together, we built Gymnasium — its marketing site and Open edX learner experience
-- example of the current home page
+- example of the current home page above the fold

-Optional: if we have time, do a gif animation of all the take 5’s

----

-### free online courses and tutorials<!-- .element: class="hide" -->
+- design language, clean simple, etc

+Read from screen?
+Or use the following:
-free online courses and tutorials
+- as you can see, we offer free online courses and tutorials

-Notes:

----

-### on design...<!-- .element: class="hide" -->

-topics: design, development, UX, prototyping, accessibility, and career skills
+- topics: design, development, UX, prototyping, accessibility, and career skills

-Notes:

 ---